ShadyKadry/Kmeans-Clustering/docs/src/getting_started.md

 - `clustering_result.centers`: Matrix of center points
 - `clustering_result.assignments`: Vector, that maps each original point to one of the centers in clustering_result.centers
 - `clustering_result.iterations`: Number of iterations that was required
 - `clustering_result.converged`: If true, the algorithm finished successfully (tol was reached).
-If false, maxiter was reached and the algorithm aborted
+If false, `maxiter` was reached and the algorithm aborted

 ## Plotting

-The result of the `kmeans()` function can be directly plotted using `Plots.js`:
+The result of the `kmeans()` function can be directly plotted using `Plots.jl`:

 ```@example getting_started
 scatter(